What is a plant based diet? The plant based lifestyle in essence means eating foods that are not derived from animals

 - Yeast and fermented foods such as miso, soy sauce, mustard and marmite.

-As you can see, not all plant foods are necessarily alkaline, and vice versa.
+As you can see, not all plant foods are necessarily alkaline and vice versa.
 But, most of the major plant food groups are either alkaline or mid range, and most of the animal products are mid range to highly acidic.
-So in balance, plant based diet foods are much more alkaline and therefore healthier in this respect long term.
+So on balance, plant based diet foods are much more alkaline and therefore healthier long term.